vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

    - If opportunities are identified and can be tied to the process, then these should be captured as a sticky and connected to the associated point in the process.

    Flows:
-   While the main goal is to follow the flow chosen from the EventStorming board, you might discover other flows.
+   While the main goal is to follow the flow chosen from the Event Storming board, you might discover other flows.
 These should be separated and moved to another board, with a connector drawn between the two to identify the transition between flows

-2. ##### Narrate the process again
+1. #### Narrate the process again
    - Correct inaccuracies and add additional grammar.
 You can also encourage the discovery of negative events
    - Repeat this until you are satisfied you have enough of the process to identify a thin slice to work on.

-3. ##### Review Questions, Pain Points and Opportunities Try to answer as many questions as possible and rationalize pain points and opportunities
+1. #### Review Questions, Pain Points and Opportunities Try to answer as many questions as possible and rationalize pain points and opportunities

 #### Success/Expected Outcomes